 If you are in an abusive situation and unsure of how to navigate gaining safety, consider building a safety plan.
 A safety plan is a personalized, practical plan that includes ways to remain safe while in a relationship, planning to leave, or after you leave.
 Safety planning involves how to cope with emotions, tell friends and family about the abuse, take legal action and more.
-If you are in immediate danger, call the BrightHouse Crisis Hotline.
+If you are in immediate danger, call 911 and if you need further assistance call the BrightHouse Crisis Line at 620-663-2522.

 The Kansas VINE system is a service through which victims of crime can use the telephone or Internet to search for information regarding the custody status of their offender and to register to receive telephone and e-mail notification when the offender's custody status changes.
 The VINE toll-free number for the Kansas VINE system is (866) 574.8463.
 This service is provided to assist victims of crime who have a right to know about their offender's custody status.